DobbiKov/translate-dir-cli/README.md

 translate-dir add analysis_notes/main.tex
 ```

-To see all the translatable files use: `translate-dir list-translatable`
+To see all the translatable files use: `translate-dir list`

 6. Synchronize the source directory and target language directories (untranslatable files only)
 ```